FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 * Customer personally identifiable information (PII) is stored in one safe and secure location.
 * You have one view of your customer across all your apps.
+* Granular user permissions with scopes, some of which are standardized.
 * Advanced authentication functionality such as MFA, enterprise single sign-on and login rate limiting can be implemented in one place for all applications.
 * You can upgrade such authentication functionality without modifying downstream applications.
 * You can offer single sign-on across all your custom, commercial and open source applications.